CORPORATE GOVERNANCE - CODE OF BUSINESS CONDUCT AND ETHICS

 3.1 Improper Personal Benefits from the Company

-Conflicts of interest arise when a Team Member, or a member of his or her family, receives improper personal benefits as a result of his or her position in the Company.
+Conflicts of interest arise when you, or a member of your family, receives improper personal benefits as a result of your position in the Company.
 You may not accept any benefits from the Company, including any Company loans or guarantees of your personal obligations, that have not been duly authorized and approved pursuant to Company policies and procedures.
 The Company will not make any personal loans to, nor guarantee the personal obligations of, officers and directors.

 3.2 Financial Interests in Other Businesses